appacitive/builder-docs/server/windows/downloads/blank-project/index.md

 To get you started, we have created blank projects of different project types.
 These blank projects has a references to .Net SDK with all it's other dependencies. .Net SDK can be used in any app which is built on .Net Framework 4.0 and 4.5.

-Depending upon your requirement download appropriate project.
-If you don't find the project you are looking for you can always install the .Net SDK using <a href="http://www.nuget.org/packages/Appacitive/" target="_blank">Nuget Package Manger</a>.
+Depending upon your requirements download appropriate project from the following options.
+If you don't find the project you are looking for you can always create project of your type and install the .Net SDK using <a href="http://www.nuget.org/packages/Appacitive/" target="_blank">Nuget Package Manger</a>.

 <div class="clear ptm"></div>